verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 What is the lifetime of `&String`.
 It's not the same as the lifetime of `Self`.
 It's not `static`.
-Turns out that it's not possible for us in Rusts syntax to describe this lifetime, which means, that to make this work, we'll have to let the compiler know that _we_ control this correctlt.
+Turns out that it's not possible for us in Rusts syntax to describe this lifetime, which means, that to make this work, we'll have to let the compiler know that _we_ control this correct.

 That means turning to unsafe.

+Let's try to write an implementation that will compiler using `unsafe`.
+As you'll see we end up in a _self referential struct_.
+A struct which holds references into itself.

-Now, as you'll notice, this compiles:
+As you'll notice, this compiles just fine!

 ```rust,editable
 pub fn main() {